 Language Arts: During Shackleton's Antarctic expedition, his ship was trapped and crushed in the frozen Weddell Sea.
 Shackleton and his men made a long and perilous journey on foot to reach inhabited land.
 Not one man was lost.
 Skills include sequencing & main idea/supporting details.
 Grammar skills cover possessive pronouns.
 Spelling words are CVVC words.
 During RTI we are continuing our fiction selections.

-Math: We will begin Unit 5 this week.
-Students will write equations to solve word problems.
-Your child can work on Math Magician.
+Math: We will complete the Unit 5 study guide on Monday.
+The Test will be Tuesday.
+Students will solve multistep word problems.
+This is a challenging test.
+Unit 6 will cover polygons, perimeter, and area.
+Your child can work on Math Magician at home.
 Each time a student completes a level in the given time, they will earn money on their account sheets.
 Please print and sign any certificates that your child earns 100% on and return them to school.
 Third graders will be working hard to get into the Multiplication Club.
 Your child will get tested on their multiplication facts several times each week.
 Please practice multiplication & division flash cards at home.
 Your support from home makes a difference!

 Science: Earth Changes

 Social Studies : We learned about statehood, and now we're exploring how Michigan grew as a state.
 This will include resources, towns, people, and products.
 History will be completed this week, and Michigan Government will be introduced.

 Geography Genius is a weekly activity sheet that challenges students to foster their geography skills while earning points for their Caravan team as they travel around the world collecting lost artifacts from different countries.
 We will begin this simulation in a few weeks.

 Our class is running low on some much needed supplies.
 Any donations of the following items would be greatly appreciated!
 A huge thank you to everyone that has sent in items!!!